-On October 31, 2018, the Company completed the acquisition of 100% of the issued and outstanding shares of Leaf Wise Rx (the "Acquisition"), a company that operates medical clinics in the province of Alberta.
-Leaf Wise Rx utilizes a patient-first business model that features educators and physicians on-site to educate patients about medical cannabis and how to access it safely in Canada.
+On October 31, 2018, the Company completed the acquisition of 100% of the issued and outstanding shares of Leaf Wise, a company that operates medical clinics in the province of Alberta.
+Leaf Wise utilizes a patient-first business model that features educators and physicians on-site to educate patients about medical cannabis and how to access it safely in Canada.
 In three easy steps patients can see a physician, access educational support, and register with a Licensed Producer for medical cannabis.
-Leaf Wise Rx has 3,400 patients registered under the ACMPR, providing a direct channel to the Company's owned and affiliated licensed producers.
+Leaf Wise has 3,400 patients registered under the Cannabis Act and Cannabis Regulations, providing a direct channel to the Company's owned and affiliated licensed producers.